BlenderCN-Org/sculpting-defaults/README.md

 The script currently does the following:

-* Create a UV Sphere at the Origin
-* Create basic Clay Material ("YanSculptsClay") and Assign to UV Sphere
+* Create basic Clay Material ("YanSculptsClay") if not exists
 * Turn ON the Red Clay Matcap
 * Turn ON "Show Only Render"
 * Turn ON Ambient Occlusion